I-35E Phase II Dallas County

 Future phases of the I-35E ultimate reconstruction project will be progressed as funding becomes available for these improvements.

 Phase 1 construction began in 2013 and was completed in 2018.
-Phase 2 is anticipated to begin construction in late 2021.
+Phase 2 is anticipated to begin construction in 2022.
 Future phases of the I-35E ultimate reconstruction project will be progressed as funding becomes available for these improvements.